stephengold/Wes/README.md

 Applications have been created to showcase certain features of Wes.
-The following demos are found in the WesExamples sub-project:
+The following demos are found in the WesExamples subproject:

 ### ConvertToInPlace